 We have developed a Code of Ethics and Business Conduct [link], and a series of Global Policies which cover a range of business conduct and compliance issues, focusing particularly on anti-bribery and anti-corruption.
 We strive to ensure that all employees complete the necessary training, and completion is carefully monitored.

-Our Compliance Officers thoroughly investigate employee breaches of the Code of Conduct.
 Our Chief Compliance Officer runs a Compliance Steering Committee made up of ConvaTec leadership team members.
-We have Compliance Officers (‘COs’) working in our Regions, covering APAC (excluding China), China, EMEA, Latin America and North America (US & Canada) respectively.
-These COs are based in their respective Regions and run cross-functional compliance committees that include members of the regional leadership teams.
-On an annual basis, the COs conduct risk assessments for their regions, in order to prioritise their compliance activities for the year.
+We have Compliance Officers (‘COs’) working in our Regions and, on an annual basis, conducting risk assessments in order to prioritise their compliance activities for the year.

 Further information on our Compliance team resources are covered in detail in our Corporate Responsibility Report.

-Further details are set out in the Annual Report and Accounts
+Further details are set out in the Annual Report.

 We operate a whistle-blowing line which is managed by an independent, third-party, provider.
 Their website provides a channel for employees and others to report any suspected breaches of our Code of Ethics and Business Practice.

 Being transparent with our stakeholders about all aspects of our CR performance is a vital part of building strong, long-term relationships based on trust.
-We are working to improve the quality of our disclosure through the publication of CR Reports and, as part of our commitment to transparency, we have aimed for the 2017 Corporate Responsibility Report to be in accordance with the GRI Standards: Core option.
-We have mapped the requirements of the standards to the relevant disclosures in a GRI Content Index .
-We aim for future CR Reports to be subject to external assurance to provide additional credibility to the disclosure.
+We are working to improve the quality of our disclosure through the publication of CR Reports and, as part of our commitment to transparency, we have aimed for the 2018 Corporate Responsibility Report to be in accordance with the GRI Standards: Core option.
+We have mapped the requirements of the standards to the relevant disclosures in a GRI Content Index.
+Our 2018 CR Report is subject to external assurance to provide additional credibility to the disclosure.